danielprofili/danielprofili.github.io/index.md

 # About

-My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech with majoring in mathematics and computer science.
+My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech majoring in mathematics and computer science.

 # Contact